Assessment

 How can I request specialist advice from a service, within the EHC needs assessment process?

-Under s6 of the SEND Regulations 2014, the local authority must seek advice and information from anyone you request – provided the request is deemed as ‘reasonable’.
+Section 6h of the SEND Regulations 2014 says that the local authority must seek advice and information from anyone you request – provided the request is deemed as ‘reasonable’.
 This might be from an occupational therapist, physiotherapist, speech and language therapist, or from CAMHS, for example.

 Where the local authority decline to seek this advice (that they do not agree it is reasonable to do so), you could write (or email) them with your concerns, and include any information which helps to evidence your request.